MooersLab/latextips/README.md

 ## Consider using JabRef to manage a global.bib file

-Although varsous text editors have packages for managing BibTeX library files, I am using JabRef.
+Although various text editors have packages for managing BibTeX library files, I am using JabRef.
 [JabRef.app](https://www.jabref.org/) is a free, open-source Java-based stand-a-lone application for managing and searching your BibTeX library file.
 JabRep has tools for finding duplicate and damaged entries.
 A JabRef plugin for web browsers is available.